Grants are forms of need-based financial aid which do not have to be repaid.

 Established in 2007, the Two-Year College Transfer Grant Program (CTG) provides an incentive for students to first complete an associate degree at a Virginia public two-year college before transferring to a participating Virginia four-year college or university as a means to reduce the overall cost towards completing a bachelor’s degree.
 To be eligible, a student must:

-- Be a first-time entering freshman (at any institution) no earlier than fall 2007.
+- Be a first-time entering first year student (at any institution) no earlier than fall 2007.